wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/load_imbalance.md

 #### Questions

 **[A.2.q2.1]** What parallel speedup will you observe when running 10 tasks with identical work on 3 cores?
+Show your work.

 **[A.2.q2.2]** The parallel efficiency of a parallel program with 12 identical tasks on a multi-core computer is more than 82% but less than 90%.
 You know this computer has no more than 8 cores.
 How many cores does it have?
+Show your work.
+You could try to compute the efficiency for 1 core, 2 cores, etc. But try to narrow it down as several numbers of cores clearly cannot lead to a parallel efficiency in the desired range.
+For the remaining numbers, compute the parallel efficiency and see which one falls into that range.

 **[A.2.q2.3]** You have a 20-task program where each task's work is 10 Gflop.
 You currently have a 4-core computer where each core computes at speed 50 Gflop/sec.
 For the same amount of money you can either (1) increase the speeds of all 4 cores by 20%; or (2) add a 5th 50 Gflop/sec core.
 What should you do if you want to run your program as quickly as possible?
+Show your work by computing the execution time for each option.

 **[A.2.q2.4]** Consider a 6-task program to be executed on a 3-core computer.
 The task execution times on one core are: 2s, 4s, 8s, 3s, 9s, and
 3s.
 What is the best possible program execution time on these 3 cores?
 Could we do better with 4 cores?
+Show your work by giving the execution time for both options.

 ---